Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Introduction

-In the realm of direct data-driven methods, \emph{scenario approach}~\cite{calafiore2006scenario,campi2009scenario} has emerged as a widely used framework for robust control design.
+In the realm of direct data-driven methods, the \emph{scenario approach}~\cite{calafiore2006scenario,campi2009scenario} has emerged as a widely used framework for robust control design.
 This methodology constructs solutions from data and subsequently relates them back to the original system via intermediate formulations that encode chance constraints~\cite{esfahani2014performance,margellos2014road}.
 Despite its strengths, the scenario approach relies on a key assumption: the data must consist of \emph{independent and identically distributed (i.i.d.)} samples.
-In practice, this implies that each sample should originate from a distinct, independent input-output trajectory~\cite{calafiore2006scenario}, often necessitating access to a \emph{large number} of independent trajectories—a requirement that may reach millions depending on the problem scale.
+In practice, this implies that each sample should originate from a distinct, independent input-output trajectory~\cite{calafiore2006scenario}, often necessitating access to a \emph{large number} of independent trajectories.
 As a result, its applicability is mainly suited to \emph{simulator-based} environments, where such independent data collection is feasible.